What Google Maps Don’t Show You

 From 1939 to 1955, Paul Martin and John Rinaldo of the Field Museum in Chicago worked in the Reserve area, excavating dozens of ancient “Mogollon” sites in the process.
 (Archaeologists call the pre-Columbian culture “Mogollon” after a small town 40 miles south of Reserve.)

-In 1964, Rinaldo published a paper entitled “Notes on the Origins of Historic Zuni Culture” in which he proposed a direct connection between the Mogollon and the Zuni, based solely on his archaeological research.
+In 1964, Rinaldo published a paper titled “Notes on the Origins of Historic Zuni Culture” in which he proposed a direct connection between the Mogollon and the Zuni, based solely on his archaeological research.
 Had Rinaldo talked to the Zunis (he didn’t), his conclusion would not have been news to them, because they know their ancestors traveled all across the American Southwest, including through the Reserve area, before settling in the “Middle Place,” which is now Zuni Pueblo.

 In 2011, I began a systematic archaeological effort to relocate and document the sites Martin and Rinaldo excavated.
 In 2015, I invited Octavius Seowtewa of the Zuni Cultural Resources Advisory Team to join me, and we have been collaborating ever since.
 When we realized that the Reserve area wasn’t represented in any of the Zuni Map Art pieces, we decided to get one made.
 In 2017, I found funding; Octavius enlisted Ronnie Cachini to paint the piece.
 The three of us then toured the Reserve area together.
 I focused on teaching them about the archaeological sites; they focused on teaching me about hunting and Zuni understandings of the region.
 Ronnie recently finished a remarkable map that will soon go on display at the Denver Museum of Nature & Science, where I work.